Have you ever looked in the mirror and asked why my foundation looks dry and flaky?

 #2 You are not exfoliating your skin

-Another reason that your foundation may be flaky and dry is that you are not exfoliating your skin.
+Based on expert opinions made by dermatologist, another reason that your foundation may be flaky and dry is that you are not exfoliating your skin enough.

 How to exfoliate your skin properly